Meridian Community College

 Key Highlights

-- ✦Established its own independent district and board of trustees in 1980.
+- ✦Gained full independence in 1980, establishing its own district and board of trustees.

-- ✦Renamed Meridian Community College during its 50th-anniversary in 1987 to reflect diverse opportunities.
+- ✦Renamed Meridian Community College during its 50th anniversary to reflect diverse academic and career opportunities.

 Timeline